hackathon-in-a-box/hackathon-in-a-box.org/open-data-apis/index.md

   </div>
   <h1 class="tagline">Creating Open Data APIs</h1>

   <p>Open Data APIs are a critical resource for your hackathon.
-We have a number of different options to help you provide APIs for your hackathon.</p>
+We have a number of different options to help you provide them.</p>
 </div>

 <div class="row-fluid open-data-actions">